 |Status of Implementation Progress (Outputs, Activities, and Issues)

-(Package VT1/ICB) Bidding document being prepared.
-Contract signing expected in October 2014 (Package VT2/ICB) Bidding document being prepared.
-Contract signing expected in November 2014 (Package VT3/ICB) Bidding document being prepared.
-Contract signing expected in September 2014 bidding documents should include this provision.
-(Package VT4/ICB) Procurment ongoing.
-Contract signing expected in August 2014 (Package VT4/ICB) Procurment ongoing.
-Contract signing expected in August 2015 (co-funded by KEXIM) Procurement ongoing (co-funded by KEXIM) Procurement ongoing (co-funded by KEXIM) Procurement ongoing (co-funded by KEXIM) Procurement ongoing (co-funded by KEXIM) Procurement ongoing (co-funded by KEXIM) Procurement ongoing (Package HY2/NCB) Bidding document to be issued.
+1.1 (Package VT1/ICB) Bidding document approved by ADB on 22 April 2014.
+Contract signing expected in October 2014 1.2 (Package VT2/ICB) Bidding document being prepared.
+Contract signing expected in November 2014 1.3 (Package VT3/ICB) Bidding document approved by ADB on 14 March 2014.
+Contract signing expected in September 2014 2.
+(Package VT4/ICB) Bidding document approved by ADB on 11 March 2014.
+Contract signing expected in August 2014.
+3. (co-funded by KEXIM) Procurement ongoing 4.
+(Package HY2/NCB) Bidding document to be issued.
 Contract signing expected in July 2014.
-Hung Yen PMU to ensure this during and after project implementation.
-(Package HY3/NCB) Bidding document being prepared.
+5. (Package HY3/NCB) Bidding document being prepared.
 Contract signing expected in November 2014.
-(Package DD1b1/ICB) Bidding document being prepared.
-Contract signing expected in October 2014 (Package DD1a/NCB) Bidding document issued on 4 January 2014.
+6.1 (Package DD1b1/ICB) Bidding document approved by ADB on 15 April 2014.
+Contract signing expected in October 2014.
+6.2 (Package DD1a/NCB) Bidding document issued on 4 January 2014.
 Contract signing expected in July 2014.
-(Package DD1a/NCB) Bidding document issued on 4 January 2014.
-Contract signing expected in July 2014.
-(Package DD1a/NCB) Bidding document issued on 4 January 2014.
-Contract signing expected in July 2014.
-Women's Union has been assigned to take charge the programs.
-(Packages DD2a/NCB-Works and DD2b/NCB-Equipment) Bidding documents being prepared.
+7. (Packages DD2a/NCB-Works and DD2b/NCB-Equipment) Bidding documents being prepared.
 Contracts signing expected in August and November 2014.
-(Packages DD2a/NCB-Works and DD2b/NCB-Equipment) Bidding documents being prepared.
-Contracts signing expected in August and November 2014. planned by end 2014 and during 2015 on going Consultants to recruit in 2015
+8. Consultants to recruit in 2015

 |Status of Development Objectives